hikawi/advent-of-code/README.md

 ## Stars Collection

+By the way, the difficulty is how I feel.
+It's not a real metric.
+I'm just a beginner programmer.

 | Day |  Language   | Stars  |      Solution       | Difficulty (Part 1) | Difficulty (Part 2) |
 | :-: | :---------: | :----: | :-----------------: | :-----------------: | :-----------------: |
 |  1  | Objective-C | ⭐️⭐️ |  [Day 1](./day-1/)  |        2/10         |        7/10         |